The Honors College

-A committee reviews the Honors application (consisting of essays describing involvement in co-curricular activities, commitment to leadership development, and fit with the Honor College philosophy).
-Personal interviews are conducted on Saturdays in the spring semester: 2/1, 2/22, 3/8 and 4/5.
+A committee reviews the Honors application (consisting of essays describing involvement in co-curricular activities, commitment to leadership development, and fit with the Honor College mission), in preparation for an on-campus personal interview.
+These interview sessions will be held on the following Saturdays in the spring: 2/1, 2/22, 3/8 and 4/5.

 Given competitive enrollments in recent years, interested students should apply to the university and receive acceptance by early January to receive full consideration.
 (A separate form is available through the Admissions office for students interested in Honors who wish to be considered for scholarships.)